google-deepmind/mujoco/doc/XMLreference.rst

    <CFrame>`.
 In local coordinates, if the body position is left undefined it defaults to (0,0,0).
 In global
    coordinates, an undefined body position is inferred by the compiler through the following steps:

    #.
-If the inertial frame is not defined via the :ref:`inertial <inertial>` element, it is inferred from the geoms
+If the inertial frame is not defined via the :ref:`inertial <body-inertial>` element, it is inferred from the geoms
       attached to the body.
 If there are no geoms, the inertial frame remains undefined.
 This step is applied in both local and global coordinates.
    #.
 If both the body frame and the inertial frame are undefined, a compile error is generated.